Blood Flow Restriction Training for Falls Risk in Older Adults

 The trial does not specify whether you need to stop taking your current medications.
 However, if you are using steroidal drugs, you would not be eligible to participate.

-Is blood flow restriction training safe for older adults?
+What prior data suggests that blood flow restriction training is safe for older adults?

 This trial is for seniors aged 60 and older who are at risk of falling.
 It's designed to help them improve muscle strength and functionality without heavy weights.
 Participants must be able to attend twice-weekly resistance training classes via Zoom from their homes.